SujalAhrodia/Algorithms_DS/README.md

 ## Day 15
 >1.
 Given an array of 2n integers, your task is to group these integers into n pairs of integer, say (a1, b1), (a2, b2), ..., (an, bn) which makes sum of min(ai, bi) for all i from 1 to n as large as possible.

+## Day 16
+>1.
+Given a non-empty string check if it can be constructed by taking a substring of it and appending multiple copies of the substring together.
+You may assume the given string consists of lowercase English letters only and its length will not exceed 10000.